Ballantyne (Charlotte neighborhood): Ballantyne Corporate Park

 Ballantyne Corporate Park is a 535 acre business park.
-With over 4000000 sqft of Class A office space, the business park includes the headquarters of Dentsply Sirona, Babcock & Wilcox, Curtiss-Wright, Tree.com Inc, Snyder's-Lance Inc, Premier Inc, Extended Stay America, Inc, SPX, and ESPN regional television.
+With over 4000000 sqft of Class A office space, the business park includes the headquarters of Dentsply Sirona, Babcock & Wilcox, Curtiss-Wright, Snyder's-Lance Inc, Premier Inc, Extended Stay America, Inc, SPX, RXO, and ESPN regional television.
 Brighthouse Financial, TIAA, and Wells Fargo also have a major corporate presence in Ballantyne.

 In 2010, Ballantyne Corporate Park was recognized as International Office Park of the Year by the Building Owners and Managers Association International (BOMA).